Macedonian Ruins

 If "church" is derived from the word "circle," how then did the original Greek word ekklesia become "church" or "circle?"

-Throughout England, pagan religious gatherings were always held at a stone circle.
+Throughout England, pagan religious gatherings were always held in a stone circle.
 The Druids with their Stonehenge, the Celts, and Saxons also met at stone circles, to worship their gods.
-Many of these stone circles still exist throughout England and about twenty-eight are found in Wycliffe's Yorkshire area.
+Many of these stone circles still exist throughout England, and about twenty-eight of them are found in Wycliffe's Yorkshire area.
 Many of the first English Christian buildings for worship were located on these circle sites or were built using stones from these circles.
 Through this association, the people of Wycliffe's day continued to call these buildings a "kirk" (Scottish), a cirice (Old English), or chirche (Wycliffe's version), each variation meaning "circle" and describing a place occult and not the people.

 Although we can see Wycliffe's rationale for using the word "church" or "circle" as common English in his day, it was not suitable then or now, since it does not meet the meaning or intent of the original word—a reference to people.
 Because "church" or "circle" describes a place, the real meaning of ekklesia is lost.
 The better translation, “congregation," was used by most other translations after Wycliffe, except the Geneva Bible and the one authorized by King James—the latter being the foundation of our modern versions.

 His first edict was that they use the Bishop's Bible (1568) with as few changes as possible.
 However, the third edict specified that, in select places where the Bishop Bible translated 'ekklesia' as "congregation," they were to use "church."
-His fourteenth edict stated that they could use the Tyndale, Matthew, Coverdale, the Great Bible (also called the Whitchurch, Cranmer, and Cromwell Bible), and the Geneva versions of the Bible wherever they were closer to their accessible manuscripts.
+His fourteenth edict stated that they could use the Tyndale, Matthew, Coverdale, the Great Bible (also called the Whitchurch, Cranmer, and Cromwell Bible), and the Geneva versions wherever they were closer to their accessible manuscripts.
 The King's influence is also seen when the name of the apostle and brother of Jesus was translated as "James" rather than Jacob (Greek is Iakobos).

 Why was the King so adamant about using the word "church" that he knew to mean circle rather than using the correct translation?
 What do we know about this King?